PlusOneRabbit/ranked-sync/README.md

 A small personal script used to download and install the top ranked Beat Saber maps from ScoreSaber and BeatSaver

+## Installation

+Clone the repo, or download the latest binary from the [Releases tab](https://github.com/PlusOneRabbit/ranked-sync/releases)

 ## Setup

 Copy the `config.example.json` and rename it to `config.json`